datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 Git repository hosting and annexed data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As outlined in a number of sections before, Git repository hosting sites typically do not support dataset annexes - some, like :term:`gin` however, do.
+As outlined in a number of sections before, Git repository hosting sites typically do not support dataset annexes - some, like :term:`Gin` however, do.
 Depending on whether or not an annex is supported, you can push either only your Git history to the sibling, or the complete dataset including annexed file contents.
 You can find out whether a sibling on a remote hosting services carries an annex or not by running the :command:`datalad siblings` command.
 A ``+``, ``-``, or ``?`` sign in parenthesis indicates whether the sibling carries an annex, does not carry an annex, or whether this information isn't yet known.